-ESCA is a tiny, 16-seat restaurant offering a dinner-only tasting menu in a quiet backstreet of District 7, also known as Budapest’s party district.
-The intimate, dimly lit space, which features sleek, dark wood finishes and plain walls, couldn’t be more different from the kitsch ruin bars nearby.
-This open-kitchen studio restaurant is run by young chef/owner Gábor Fehér, a young local talent who's gained experience in Copenhagen and at leading Budapest restaurants before setting up shop here.
-He is a skillful cook.
+ESCA is a tiny, 16-seat tasting menu restaurant in a quiet backstreet of District 7, Budapest’s party district.
+The dark interior, which features sleek, dark wood finishes and chic Mid-century modern chairs, couldn’t be more different from the kitsch ruin bars nearby.
+ESCA is helmed by chef and owner Gábor Fehér, a young local talent who's gained experience in Copenhagen and at leading Budapest restaurants before setting up shop here.

 In-line with the New Nordic Cuisine, the tasting menu features light sauces, pickled ingredients, and plenty of vegetables.
 You might encounter kohlrabi, parsley, artichoke, and kale variations as part of the seasonally changing 8-course tasting menu, which costs €50 per person (€85 with wine pairing).
 The dishes are simple yet intensely flavorful—I challenge anyone to find a more tender and moist chicken breast in Budapest.